NannyML/nannyml/docs/guides/real_world_data_example.rst

 Example on real world dataset
 =============================

+This document outlines a typical workflow for estimating performance of a model without access to ground truth, detecting performance issues and identifying potential root causes for these issues.
-Below one can find an example usage of NannyML on modified California Housing Prices dataset.
-Even though the original dataset does not fit the use case directly as it is a regression task, its popularity and its size (small enough to be quickly fetched yet large enough to show and interpret results) made it suitable for quick example.
+Below, one can find an example use of NannyML on the modified California Housing Prices dataset.

 See what modifications were made to the data to make it suitable for the use case :ref:`here<california-housing>`.